- 5.59k views

 Besides the spectacular scenes and environs, Garden Route National Park also offers a number of exciting activities.
 From eco-tours, self-guided treks and hikes, whale-watching tours, to thrills like bungee jumping and rock climbing, the opportunities for lifelong experiences in the national park seem endless.
-According to the park authorities, all ventures available in the park are reasonable and safe to be done sole, however if you want to you can also hire a guide for a small fee for any activity.
-Here is a list of things to do in Garden Route National Park (in no particular order) that we highly recommend.
+According to the park authorities, all ventures available in the park are reasonable and safe to be done sole, however, if you want to you can also hire a guide for a small fee for any activity.
+Here is a list of things to do in Garden Route National Park (in no particular order) that we highly recommend on your next South Africa tour.
 We leave it up to you to decide if you want to conquer them solo or with a guide.

 One of the most well-known things to do in the Garden Route National Park, after the road trip, is the Otter Trail.
 The five-day four-night trek leads adventurous hikers west from the Storms River Mouth Camp through dense forests, across babbling brooks and rushing rivers, and along spectacular coastline trails.
 If you do one trek in South Africa, let this be the one.
 Find out more about conquering this trail in our guide.